-PSUs granted in 2020 will be measured and vested only if earned at the end of the three-year performance period based upon performance over the entire three-year period.
-As shown in the table below, the number of shares earned at the end of the three-year period will range from 0% to 200% of the target number of PSUs granted based on the Company's performance against a three-year cumulative Non-GAAP Operating Income goal.
+PSUs granted in 2021 will be measured and vest only if earned at the end of the three-year performance period based upon performance over the entire three-year period.
+As shown in the table below, the number of shares earned at the end of the three-year period will range from 0% to 200% of the target number of PSUs granted based on the Company's performance against a three-year cumulative non-GAAP operating income goal.
 This goal was established at the beginning of the three-year performance period.
-The following table outlines the threshold, target, and maximum Non-GAAP Operating Income goals for the three-year performance period covering 2020 through 2022.
+The following table outlines the threshold, target, and maximum non-GAAP operating income goals for the three-year performance period covering 2020 through 2022.

-Operating Income Performance (in r 2020-2022 PSU Performance Cycle Threshold (70%) Target Range (100% to 110%) Maximum (130%) Cumulative Non-GAAP Operating Income (\$M) \$250 \$357-\$393 \$464 PSUs Eligible for Vesting 25% 100% 200%
+Operating Income Performance (in millions) 2021-2023 PSU Performance Cycle Threshold (70%) Target Range (100% to 105%) Maximum (130%) Cumulative Non-GAAP Operating Income (\$M) \$554 \$792-\$832 \$1,030 PSUs Eligible for Vesting 25% 100% 200%

-For the PSUs granted in 2018, the number of shares earned at the end of the three-year performance period could have ranged from 0% to 200% of the target number of PSUs granted based on the Company's performance against a three-year cumulative operating income goal.
-The following table outlines the operating income threshold, target, and maximum goals, along with the Company's actual performance for the three-year performance period from 2018 through 2020.
+For the PSUs granted in 2019, the number of shares earned at the end of the three-year performance period could have ranged from 0% to 200% of the target number of PSUs granted based on the Company's performance against a three-year cumulative operating income goal.
+The following table outlines the GAAP operating income threshold, target, and maximum goals, along with the Company's actual performance for the three-year performance period from 2019 through 2021.
 Payout achievement is shown in the table.

+Operating Income Performance (in millions)

-in millions) 2018-2020 PSU Performance Cycle Threshold Target Range Maximum Actual Performance Achieved Actual Payout Level Cumulative \$285 \$321-\$392 \$428 \$338.7 100% PSUs Eligible for Vesting 50% 100% 200%
+2019-2021 PSU Performance Cycle Threshold Target Maximum Actual Performance Achieved Actual Payout Level

+Cumulative \$347 \$391 \$521 \$231.8 0%

+PSUs Eligible for Vesting 50% 100% 200%

-For the 2018 PSUs, the three-year cumulative operating income achievement was \$338.7 million, which fell within the target range of \$321 million to \$392 million; therefore 100% of the PSUs granted in 2018 were deemed earned and vested.
-Specifically, the named-executive officers earned the following PSUs with respect to the PSUs granted in 2018:
+For the 2019 PSUs, the three-year cumulative operating income achievement was \$231.8 million, which fell below the threshold of \$347 million; therefore no PSUs granted in 2019 were deemed earned and vested.
+The table below outlines the details.
+Mr. Habbaba was excluded from the table below because he joined the Company in 2021 and did not hold any 2019 PSUs.